Matt Bloom: A-Train (2002–2004)

 Albert competed in his first match on SmackDown! since July, on the December 5 episode of SmackDown! by defeating Rey Mysterio in a short match.
 Albert continued to attack Mysterio after the match, until Mysterio's tag team partner Edge made the save.
 The following week, on SmackDown!, Albert joined forces with Paul Heyman and Big Show, which saw Heyman persuade him to rename himself to A-Train and debut new attire, the latter of which saw fans often chant "Shave Your Back!" at him during his matches due to his hairy torso.
 Following the name change, A-Train continued his rivalry with Edge, losing to him via disqualification after a chair shot at Armageddon on December 15.
 On the December 19 episode of SmackDown!, A-Train and Edge had a rematch, which A-Train decisively lost via pinfall.

 On January 19, 2003 at the Royal Rumble, A-Train participated in the Royal Rumble match as the #25 entrant.
 He was eliminated by Kane and Rob Van Dam.
 A-Train would then continue his alliance with Big Show as they lost to The Undertaker in a handicap match at WrestleMania XIX on March 30, after assistance by The Undertaker's originally supposed partner Nathan Jones, who was attacked earlier in the show.
 A-Train continued the feud with The Undertaker by costing him a match against John Cena on the August 7 episode of SmackDown!.
 This culminated in a match between A-Train and The Undertaker at SummerSlam on August 24, which A-Train lost.
 A-Train then lost to Chris Benoit at No Mercy on October 19 and, at Survivor Series on November 16, was on Brock Lesnar's team in a ten-man Survivor Series match in a losing effort to Kurt Angle's team, in which he was pinned by Bradshaw.
 On the January 22, 2004, episode of SmackDown!, A-Train defeated Shannon Moore to qualify for the 2004 Royal Rumble match, which he failed to win after being eliminated by the eventual winner, Chris Benoit.
-After Benoit decided to wrestle Triple H for the World Heavyweight Championship on the Raw brand, General Manager Paul Heyman held a SmackDown! brand-exclusive Royal Rumble on the January 29 episode of SmackDown!, to determine who would meet Lesnar for the WWE Championship at No Way Out.
+After Benoit decided to wrestle Triple H for the World Heavyweight Championship on the Raw brand, General Manager Paul Heyman held a SmackDown! brand-exclusive Royal Rumble on the January 29 episode of SmackDown!, to determine who would meet Lesnar for the WWE Championship at No Way Out on February 15.
 A-Train was eliminated by the eventual winner Eddie Guerrero.

 A-Train was traded to the Raw brand on March 22 before making his official Raw debut on June 7, losing to Chris Jericho.
 His last match was a loss to Val Venis on Heat.
 Two weeks later, he was sidelined with a torn rotator cuff and was released from his WWE contract on November 1, before he could return.